How Does Nuclear Energy Work? Unlocking Power for the Future

 Frequently Asked Questions

-What is the primary fuel used in nuclear power plants?
+What is nuclear fission and why is it used in power plants?

 Is nuclear energy safe?